Gated community: Criticism

 Proponents of gated communities (and to a lesser degree, of cul-de-sacs) maintain that the reduction or exclusion of people who would be only passing through, or more generally, of all non-local people, makes any "stranger" much more recognisable in the closed local environment, and thus reduces crime danger.
-However, some have argued that, since only a very small proportion of all non-local people passing through the area are potential criminals, increased traffic should increase rather than decrease safety by having more people around whose presence could deter criminal behaviour or who could provide assistance during an incident.
+However, some have argued that, since only a very small proportion of all non-local people passing through the area are potential criminals, saying that increased traffic should increase rather than decrease safety by having more people around whose presence could deter criminal behaviour or who could provide assistance during an incident.

 Another criticism is that gated communities offer a false sense of security.
 Some studies indicate that safety in gated communities may be more illusion than reality and that gated communities in suburban areas of the United States have no less crime than similar non-gated neighbourhoods.

 In a paper, Vanessa Watson includes gated communities within a class of "African urban fantasies": attempts to remake African cities in the vein of Dubai or Singapore.
 In Watson's analysis, this kind of urban planning prizes exclusionary and self-contained spaces that limit opportunities for interaction between different classes, while worsening marginalization of the urban poor.

 A study done by Breetzke, Landman & Cohn (2014) investigated the effect of gated communities on individual's risk of burglary victimization in South Africa.
 Results showed that not only are gated communities not able to reduce burglary, but even facilitate criminal activities.
 For both the gated communities and the areas surrounding them, the densities of burglary were found to be four times higher than that of Tshwane.
 The crime rates did not decrease in areas that were far away from the gated communities.
 Also, the high risk of burglaries was found consistent in both daytime and night-time.
 As this research on the effect of gated communities in South Africa reflects a negative correlation between the use of gated communities and crime prevention, the effectiveness of gated communities is in doubt.